 Major Instructional Activities: Instructional activities include teaching students to plan, organize, and complete various activities using as many real-world models as possible .
 This course involves inductive reasoning, extended projects, classroom presentations by students, open-ended investigations, and written justification by students of the solution to the problems.
 Cooperative learning techniques and appropriate technology should be utilized throughout the course.

 Major Evaluative Techniques: Many evaluative processes will be used to assess student’s written and oral work.
 These include but are not limited to multiple-choice, short-answer, discussion, or open-ended questions; homework; projects; and class presentations.
 Students will also be required to successfully complete written tests, which present problems with a range of difficulty based upon expectations for the course.
 Testing formats will include restricted time tests, and take-home tests.
 Assessment methods can be supplemented by student-produced analysis of problem situations, solutions to problems, and reports on investigation.
 Students will be provided the opportunity to do chapter projects that capture the concepts and skills presented throughout the chapter unit that emphasizes real world situations.

-Weight: Generally homework will only count only about 5 to 10 percent of your grade, classwork about 10 to 20 percent, and tests will make up the following about 75 percent.
+Weight: Generally homework will only count about 5 percent of your grade, participation will be 10 percent,while classwork will be 15 percent.
+Finally, the assessment tests will make up the following 70 percent.

 Being Successful : There will be at least one quiz given each week in addition to approximately two tests per quarter.
 If students do poorly on a quiz, they can request a second attempt to obtain a passing grade.
 The primary goal is to do whatever can be done to enable the student to achieve success.